SoundBlaster/NavigationSplitView/XcodeProject/NewNav/Documentation.docc/NavigationSplitViewOverview.md

 2. Build and run the **NewNav** target on an iPad, Mac, or visionOS simulator to inspect the baseline behavior.
 3. Browse the SwiftUI views inside **XcodeProject/NewNav/NewNav** to see how the models, view models, and views cooperate to populate the split view columns.

-## Related Tutorials
+## Learn More

-To learn how to introduce a similar setup into your own project, follow the ``NavigationSplitViewImplementation`` tutorial bundled with this documentation.
+To introduce a similar setup into your own project, follow the <doc:NavigationSplitViewImplementation> tutorial bundled with this documentation.